 , ‘designed to teach somebody obedience’ or training

 , ‘the practice or methods of teaching . . . acceptable patterns of behavior.’

 Bus drivers often struggle to create and carry out a plan of discipline that works consistently.
-Writing bus rider discipline referrals for students who break the rules on the bus seems to be one of the more common forms of discipline that drivers utilize.
-What if there was a way to train the students to behave, gaining control and the respect of the students on a bus, without punishing them by ‘writing them up’?”
+Writing bus rider discipline referrals for students who break the rules on the bus is a common forms of discipline.
+But what if there was a way to train the students to behave, gaining control and the respect of the students on a bus, without punishing them by ‘writing them up’?

 Positive Behavioral Interventions and Supports (PBIS) programs provide students with incentives to meet and exceed behavioral expectations.
 Officials who work for a Maryland middle school say they have seen a change among students since implementing a PBIS program, and that PBIS programs are useful tools for the bus environment.

 For more on school bus safety, watch what this driver did when a stranger boarded her bus.